 Why are eggs so expensive?

-You may also notice that your regular dozen white eggs is even more expensive than a dozen of the organic, pasture-raised variety.
+You may also notice that your regular dozen white eggs are still more expensive than a dozen of the organic, pasture-raised variety.
 Why is that?
 It seems that many of the standard Grade A eggs have been hit harder with a supply problem, so as their prices rise, the usually more-expensive fancy eggs have (for now at least) become a better deal.

 What do the different types of eggs mean?